 Communication between area occupants and our housekeeping staff is vital to prevent their exposure to hazardous materials.
 As our housekeepers work after regular business hours, they may not be able to ask questions about the hazards contained in each area.
 It is therefore important to leave clear instructions regarding which tasks are safe to do and which are not.
-This sign should be displayed on all outer doors to areas containing hazardous materials.
+This information should be displayed on all laboratory outer door signage.

 WHMIS legislation requires hazardous materials to be labelled when transferred into worksite containers.
 These labels must include: